jlpteaching/comparch/modules/DINO CPU/_posts/2000-03-01-assignment2.md

 ![Cute Dino]({{'img/dinocpu/dino-128.png' | relative_url}})

 In the last assignment, you implemented the ALU control and incorporated it into the DINO CPU to test some bare-metal R-type RISC-V instructions.
-In this assignment, you will implement the main control unit and ControlTransfer unit and update the ALU control unit (if needed).
+In this assignment, you will implement the main control unit and JumpDetection unit and update the ALU control unit (if needed).
 After implementing the individual components and successfully passing all individual component tests, you will combine these along with the other CPU components to complete the single-cycle DINO CPU.
 The simple in-order CPU design is based closely on the CPU model in Patterson and Hennessy's Computer Organization and Design.